InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

 - Revenue growth is expected to continue in the third quarter and throughout 2021.

-"We continue to execute our profitable growth strategy while strengthening InterCure's brands, manufacturing and distribution leadership," said InterCure CEO Alexander Rabinovich, adding, "we achieved during this quarter unmatched results with some of the strongest revenue growth rates and EBIDTA margin in the sector.
+"We continue to execute our profitable growth strategy while strengthening InterCure's brands, manufacturing and distribution leadership" said InterCure CEO Alexander Rabinovich, adding "we achieved during this quarter unmatched results with some of the strongest revenue growth rates and EBIDTA margin in the sector.
 Our leadership position in Israel, the leading GMP market, alongside our global expansion creates visible momentum for continued near and long-term profitable growth, generating value for shareholders and relief for patient communities."

-"The second quarter of 2021 is InterCure's sixth consecutive quarter with quarter-to-quarter high double-digit growth and fourth consecutive quarter with positive cash flow from operations," said InterCure CFO Amos Cohen, adding, "maintaining sound financial discipline and a strong balance sheet are key in strengthening our position leading the consolidation process outside North America."
+"The second quarter of 2021 is InterCure's sixth consecutive quarter with quarter-to-quarter high double-digit growth and fourth consecutive quarter with positive cash flow from operations" said InterCure CFO Amos Cohen, adding "maintaining sound financial discipline and a strong balance sheet are key in strengthening our position leading the consolidation process outside North America."

 [1] Includes estimated revenues of all InterCure's consolidated operations for the entire quarterly period.